simh/simh/README.md

 - Properly size RY drives which also don't have DEC144
 - Properly name RQ extended units beyond the initial default units.
 - HELP CPU shows supported breakpoint types.
+- Add device support for DL11-C/DL11-D/DL11-E/DLV11-J in addition to the original KL11/DL11-A/DL11-B/DL11-E/DL11-F support.
+These new devices have different bus address ranges and can coexist with the original DL devices.
+The new devices are DLCJI and DLCJO and are managed identically to the original DLI and DLO devices.

 ### Updates to the Unibus DUP & Qbus DPV device by Trevor Warwick